julenbhy/WASM-Memory/README.md

 Unlike the heap, in both, native c and wasm, each thread does have its own full-sized stack without dividing the stack size among threads.
 The thread stacks are arranged in ascending order and at a distance of 65680b between stack pointers.
+A thread can access and modify positions in the stack of another thread.